EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 - CMake 2.7 or higher

-- iRODS with iRODS-dev packages (see http://irods.org/download/)
+- iRODS with the Development Tools and Runtime Libraries packages (see http://irods.org/download/)

 - globus-gridftp-server-progs
 - libglobus-common-dev (.deb) or globus-common-devel (.rpm)